anton5798/anton5798.github.io/about.md

 permalink: /
 ---

-I am currently a PhD student at the [database group](https://db.cs.washington.edu/), at UW Allen School of Computer Science, advised by [Dan Suciu](https://homes.cs.washington.edu/~suciu/).
-I'm broadly interested in data systems and machine learning.
-Right now, I'm focusing on natural languge interfaces for large knowledge graphs.
+I've just finished my graduate studies.
+After spending 2.5 years in the PhD program at the [database group](https://db.cs.washington.edu/), at UW Allen School of Computer Science, advised by [Dan Suciu](https://homes.cs.washington.edu/~suciu/), I decided to leave with M.S and work in industry.
+During my PhD, I focused on data systems and machine learning, specifically on join processing, and natural languge interfaces for querying knowledge graphs.

 ### Brief bio